Freelance Video Editing Jobs for Beginners in 2026: The Complete Starter Guide

 3. Creating captions, subtitles, and text overlays

-4. Colour grading for a professional look
+4. Color grading for a professional appearance

 5. Adding transitions and motion graphics

-Video Editing Jobs After 12th: Is It Really Possible?
+Freelance Video Editing Jobs After 12th: Is It Really Possible?

 3. Audio syncing and cleanup

-4. Storytelling through editing — pacing, cuts, and flow
+4. Storytelling through pacing, cuts, and flow

-5. Export settings — codecs, resolutions, and platform formats
+5. Export settings, codecs, and platform formats

-Video Editing Work From Home: How It Actually Works in 2026
+Freelance Video Editing Work From Home: How It Actually Works in 2026

-1. RAM: Minimum 8GB; 16GB recommended for 4K editing
+1. RAM: Minimum 8GB; 16GB recommended for smoother editing

-2. Storage: At least 500GB SSD; 1TB+ for large projects
+2. Storage: At least 500GB SSD; 1TB or more for larger projects

-3. Display: Colour-accurate IPS monitor for grading
+3. Display: A color-accurate IPS monitor for better visual quality

 video editing softwares needed in freelance video editing jobs